OPENING YOUR DIGITAL DOORS AS PHYSICAL DOORS SHUT WITH FACEBOOK LIVE.

 When logged into Facebook, you will need to make sure that you are on your groups page to live stream from the club.
 Once you are ready to stream to your members, you can go ahead and adjust the settings.
 When posting for your club, there will be a public option which is a function to make sure it can reach everyone who's currently on Facebook.
 For your club, you'll most likely want to select the 'friends' setting to live stream to your members.

 Now you've got the technical side set up, you will need to give your broadcast a description.
-At ClassForKids, we always emphasise the importance about being clear what your club is all about and this shouldn't be any different.
-This is an important section and you may wish to include what type of content and class information will be included in the video so members know they are tuning into the right video.
+At ClassForKids, we always emphasise the importance of being clear about what your club is all about and this shouldn't be any different.
+This is an important section and you may wish to include what type of content and class information will be included in the video so members know they are tuning in to the right video.
 This will then show up on member's News Feeds similar to a status update.

-You can use the icons at the bottom of you screen as pictured below to tag people who are in the Facebook Live video (this may included coaches or other staff members), add a location from where you're shooting, or share what you're doing in the broadcast.
+You can use the icons at the bottom of your screen as pictured below to tag people who are in the Facebook Live video (this may include coaches or other staff members), add a location from where you're shooting, or share what you're doing in the broadcast.
 These touches will keep your club members engaged and add a personal connection in a digital space.

 Now that you are set to go with live streaming, it is important to make sure that you have your camera facing in the right direction you want it to face before going live.
 If you are streaming a live class in which you are exhibiting a routine or specific move, you'll likely want the rear-facing camera or if you are talking to parents or children directly, you'll want to go live with your front-facing camera.
 You can change the direction of your camera by simply clicking the rotating arrow in the camera icon as seen below.